Japan–Soviet Union relations: Russian Civil War and recognition (1917–1925)

 Japanese soldiers in Siberia (1918–1922).

 The poor relations between the Soviet Union and Japan from the 1920s until the late 1940s originated in Japan's victory over imperial Russia, the predecessor state of the Soviet Union, in the Russo-Japanese War of 1904–05.
 During the Russian Civil War (1918–21), Japan (as a member of the Allied interventionist forces) occupied Vladivostok from 1918 until 1922, using as many as 70,000 troops.
-The Imperial Japanese Army also penetrated as far west as Lake Baikal and Buryatia, occupying the city of Chita in Transbaikal until October 1920.

 Japan formally recognized the Soviet Union in January 1925 with the Soviet–Japanese Basic Convention.
 They agreed that the 1905 Treaty of Portsmouth (the treaty between the Russian Empire and Imperial Japan which ended the Russo-Japanese War) remained in force, while other agreements and treaties between the two countries should be re-examined.
 By concluding this agreement, Japan formally recognized the Soviet Union.
 Ratifications were exchanged in Beijing on February 26, 1925.
 The agreement was registered in League of Nations Treaty Series on May 20, 1925.